Ccwxqy/WebServer/README.md

 # WebServer
 A tiny web server project following a GitHub tutorial

-this project is a personal learning exercise based on the original project by [qingguoyi](https://github.com/qinguoyi/TinyWebServer)
+This project is a personal learning exercise based on the original project by [qingguoyi](https://github.com/qinguoyi/TinyWebServer)

+## License
+This project is licensed under the Apache License 2.0 See the [LICENSE](./LICENSE) file for details.